netsanity/freeradius_exporter/README.md

 # freeradius_exporter
-Prometheus exporter for the FreeRADIUS status server
+Netsanity Prometheus exporter for the FreeRADIUS status server